delawaremathguy/ShoppingList/README.md

 However, be warned:

-* the project source is likely to change often -- this is an ongoing project for me get more familiar with SwiftUI;
+* the project source is likely to change often -- this is an ongoing project for me to get more familiar with SwiftUI;
 * there may be errors in the code, or some areas of the code might need help with regard to best practices; yet
 * nevertheless, this is reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping).